calebstride/calebstride.github.io/resources/siteContent/03_projects.md

 Some of the projects remain private on GitHub so not all of them will have the code available.

-NOTE: A lot of these projects are done to help develope and practice my skills.
+NOTE: A lot of these projects are done to help develop and practice my skills.
 I know a lot of the projects I've worked on already have solutions (probably better than mine) but I see this as good practice either way.